simon-ritchie/apysc/docs_src/source/assertion_common_behavior.md

 ## Optional msg argument

 Each assertion interface has the `msg` optional argument.
-If this argument is provided, then the error message will also be displayed on the browser console when an assertion failed.
+If you provide this argument, the error message is displayed on the browser console when an assertion fails.

 ```py
 # runnable